 As part of the Global Leadership and Innovation Summit taking place on October 20-21 in Toronto, Rethink Sustainability is proud to host the Innovators’ Den.
 This is a unique opportunity for new technologies and start-ups focusing on issues such as sustainability, corporate social responsibility and alternative energy to engage with investors proactively looking to develop environmentally focused businesses.
 The four entrepreneurs which will be highlighted at the Innovators’ Den specialize in everything from enhancing the green building design process to biodegradable packaging.
 They each will be speaking at the Summit on Oct 21st but here is an inside scoop on their game changing ideas:

 One of the key waste management issues outlined in the Government of Ontario’s Waste Reduction Strategy in 2013 is the efficient disposal of packaging materials, to demonstrate proper stewardship in the wake of dwindling landfill capacity and viable sites.
 TekPak Solutions have developed a solution in the form of their Omnidegradable polymer based packaging.
-Unlike conventional plastics which can remain in the environment indefinitely, TekPak’s technological innovations have a stable shelf-life but break down quickly when exposed to microbes in soil or water.
+Unlike conventional plastics which can remain in the environment indefinitely, TekPak’s technological innovations have a stable shelf-life but break down quickly when exposed to microbes in anaerobic landfills or oceans.
 The demand for TekPak’s products is now so high that company President Robert Pocius has identified that the company requires direct funding in order to expand training, equipment and facilities.

 Hearing impairments, especially in children, can be highly debilitating in developing countries as they can restrict access to education and employment.
 Children with hearing impairments in less developed countries face a highly uncertain future since there are often technological, educational or social barriers restricting care and support.
 In addition, when hearing aids are available, the prohibitive expense of batteries often prevents their use.
 Howard Weinstein’s Solar Ear wireless hearing aid technology is a radically forward thinking solution to this problem – a digital rechargeable hearing aid and solar battery charger which is significantly more cost effective than other devices.
 Solar Ear has also developed a smartphone application to screen children for hearing impairments.
 Solar Ear is driven by those with hearing difficulties in 43 countries effectively creating a sustainable employment and ensuring the transfer of skills and technology.
 The World Technology Network named Weinstein the 2011 Social Entrepreneur of the Year for his innovative work.